intro2r/intro2r/unit4/labs.md

-### 2. Lets try to explain life expectancy based on some of our variables.
+### 2. Let's try to explain life expectancy based on some of our variables.

   a.
 Explore the data in the following ways to identify variables associated with life expectancy (identify at least 2)
     i.
 Using pairwise plots of variables i.e. plot the dataset